This help document answers the following questions:

 - When "closed", some boxes display a "contracted" view

-- Boxes can be reordered within their columns by dragging by the handle icon (⋮⋮) up or down
+- Boxes can be reordered within their page sections by dragging by the handle icon (⋮⋮) up or down

 - The open/closed state and the ordering of boxes is remembered by your web browser

 - The two main sections of the page are the Zoom View, which shows specified chromosomal regions from one or more genomes, and the Genome View, which shows all the chromosomes of a single genome.
 The two views are synchronized, so clicking on a strip in Zoom View refocuses Genome View to display that genome.

 - In the Zoom View, each genomic region is displayed in its own "mini browser" that can be scrolled and zoomed.

 - The size of a region ranges from a full chromosome to a few bases.